matmood-dev/ServiceSync-Manager/README.md

-# ManageTrack Pro
+# ServiceSync Manager

-ManageTrack Pro is a robust management system designed to streamline and optimize the way you handle various administrative tasks within an organization.
+ServiceSync Manager is a robust management system designed to streamline and optimize the way you handle various administrative tasks within an organization.
 This comprehensive toolset encompasses three main modules:

 ## Features